freeCodeCamp/chapter/CONTRIBUTING.md

 Download and install Node.js from the [official Node.js website](https://nodejs.org/en/download/).

-Now check that you have running:
+Now check that you have:

 * Node.js 14 or greater - `node --version` and the output should be like **v14**.16.0
 * npm 6 or greater - `npm --version` and the output should be like **6**.14.11

-Run `npx recursive-install` and this will install all of the necessary dependencies.
+Run `npx recursive-install` to install all of the necessary dependencies.

 </details>

 <details><summary>Step 2 - Run the App Using Docker Mode OR Manual Mode</summary>

 There are two approaches to running the **_Chapter_** application.

 Based on your experience or preference, decide between the two options:

 * _Docker Mode_: typically easier if you just want to start the application for the first time or don't want to run a local Postgres database on your host computer.
 It will take longer to "boot up" the container than manual-mode and can be slow to reload some types of code changes.
 * _Manual Mode_: more of a "hands-on" method, is more lightweight in that it's faster to "boot" and faster to refresh for some code changes, requires more knowledge of running Postgres and configuring localhost services to play nice with the code.